Ptdavid0/Testing_template/README.md

 ## This repository was created to test and understand how to create templates for PRs

+To use templates for PRs, just create a file named PULL_REQUEST_TEMPLATE and place it one of these locations:

+ - The root of your project
+ - .github folder

+Despite the extension being optional, using Markdown (.md) files is recommended.

+Once GitHub detects the PULL_REQUEST_TEMPLATE file, it will auto-populate new PRs with the contents.

+Remember to use this exact name for the file: PULL_REQUEST_TEMPLATE

 ### This is the template that i created for my PRs:

 ---------------------------------------------------------------------------------------